Frequently Asked Questions

-A: The online registration system will put your camper on a waiting list if the event is full.
+A: Please register early!
+The online registration system will put your camper on a waiting list if the event is full.
 If an opening becomes available, you will be notified by email and the opening will be held for 2 days.
 You must claim it by then or it will go to the next person on the waiting list.
 If your camper is placed on a waiting list, there is no charge until you are notified of an opening and you activate the pending registration.
 It may be helpful to enroll in a second choice event that has no waiting list, as there is no guarantee that an opening will become available in your first choice event.
 If one does, the fee you paid on the second choice will transfer to the first choice event.
 If you mail in your registration, please list a second choice of events.
 Openings often fill during the time it takes for mail delivery.

 Q: Can I still register by mail?

 A: You can, but we encourage you to use the faster, more efficient online registration process.
 Camps often fill during the time that a mailed registration is in transit.
 Online registration immediately confirms that you have secured a place for your camper in the camp event of his or her choice.
 It saves time and postal expense.
 In addition, online registration reduces errors and allows you to edit your account, and make payments and print receipts at any time.
 Online payments may be made by Visa, Mastercard or Discover, or by E-check.
 If you need a paper registration form, you will find it at www.umcamping.org.
 Select Resources, then Camper Forms and Information.

 Q: I need financial assistance.
 How do I apply for a scholarship from Michigan Area United Methodist Camping?